 The length of the parrots varies from 8 to 100cm.

-They have short necks, sturdy bodies, and stout feet gives them a bulky appearance.
+They have short necks, sturdy bodies, and stout feet giving them a bulky appearance.

 The wings are broad and are pointed and the tail is variable in length and shape.